Author’s Note (Listen to the Voiceover Above) ☝️

 We lost a little bit of trust with Fabio on that day.

-A few weeks later he texted me a cut and paste English translation apology and asked for a second chance.
+A few weeks later he texted me a cut and pasted English translation apology and asked for a second chance.

 I mean … you had me at, “I hope you find each other.”

-The next time he arrived at our house to pick us up he stuck his hand straight out to me to shake and said, with great formality, “Hello, Meester John Elly,” and then turned to Doug, did the same, and said, “Hello, Meester Doug-lass.”
+The next time he arrived at our house to pick us up he stuck his hand straight out to me to shake and said, with great formality, “Hello, Meester John Elly.”

 We got in the car.